Eva Bartok: Later life

-Bartok had been introduced to the philosophy of the Subud sect while being treated for ovarian cancer in the late 1950s.
-As her career declined in the mid-1960s she began spending more and more involvement with the sect and ended up spending three years studying with the sect near Jakarta, Indonesia.
+Bartok had been introduced to the philosophy of Subud, while being treated for ovarian cancer in the late 1950s.
+As her career declined in the mid-1960s, she began spending more and more involvement with the spiritual movement, and ended up spending three years studying Subud principles near Jakarta, Indonesia.
 She later taught its philosophy in a school she opened in Honolulu.

 In the last years of her life, she lived as a permanent paying guest in a small London hotel.

 She died on 1 August 1998 at St. Charles's Hospital in London.